 PSMFC's GIS Center continues to support an integrated Columbia Basin fish facilities GIS data set.
 This effort eliminates multiple data sets with varying degrees of accuracy for location information, and establishes a common layer which is now shared between programs.
 This integrated GIS data set approach continued to support StreamNet and CAP during 2021.
 Since BPA reinstated funding to support PSMFC GIS center's StreamNet related task in 2020, the GIS center has engaged in FMWG task groups to advance development of polygons for focal species in a standardized manner that includes manager input, has assisted in improving connections between queries and GIS tools, and is working with StreamNet to improve use of PSMFC GIS layers in NPCC, PNAMP, and BPA tools.
-Some of the GIS funding provided by BPA is also being applied to scoping new data integration tools, such as a screw trap dashboard that pulls information from multiple regional data systems.
+Some of the GIS funding provided by BPA is also being applied to scoping new data integration tools, such as a screw trap dashboard that pulls information from multiple regional data systems and its ESRI dashboard prototype version was reviewed in 2022 by BPA staff to inform further development in 2023.

 PSMFC StreamNet's Regional StreamNet also provides links to barrier data sets that partner agencies publish publicly.
 These barriers data are not currently being compiled and standardized regionally.
 The status of this information reflects that this data category has not been identified as a priority for standardized compilation and distribution at the regional level.
 However, StreamNet partners are often involved in maintaining these datasets to meet internal state mandates and to inform the fish distribution dataset.
-It is noteworthy to point out that although PSMFC's GIS Center receives new stream routes from partner agencies, StreamNet no longer maintains a coordinated regional hydrography layer.

 StreamNet's regional GIS Datasets including fish distribution and population boundary datasets are packaged for download and made available on the project website.
 In addition, spatial data are published as web map services that can be queried and leveraged by project partners via PSMFC's ESRI REST Services endpoint (https://maps.psmfc.org/server/rest/services/StreamNet).
-In the coming year, we plan to improve the visibility of this resource and actively coordinate with BPA, NPCC and PNAMP to facilitate use.
+In the coming year, we plan to improve the visibility of this resource and actively coordinate with BPA, NPCC and PNAMP to facilitate use through PSMFC's Enterprise GIS and ArcGIS Online.

-The following regional GIS Datasets were updated based on partner data submissions.
+The following regional GIS Datasets were updated based on partner data submissions:

-- Fish Facilities (updated ~quarterly, mostly edits & additions from PTAGIS) - Sampling locations/trends (updated as needed, attribute updates are processed via the StreamNet API) - Fish Distribution (updated as needed, submission received from MFWP in late 2020 will be included in 2021 dataset.) - Population Boundaries (updates/additions of non-TRT populations as needed, attribute updates are processed via the StreamNet/CAP API)
+- Fish Facilities (updated ~quarterly, mostly edits & additions from PTAGIS) - Sampling locations/trends (updated as needed, attribute updates are processed via the StreamNet API) - Fish Distribution (updated as needed, submission received from MFWP in late 2020 were included in the latest dataset and we anticipate receiving an update from most partners in 2023.) - Population Boundaries (updates/additions of non-TRT populations as needed, attribute updates are processed via the StreamNet/CAP API)